azamsharp/azamsharp.github.io/_posts/testing.md

 Since 2019, I have used many different architectural patterns when building SwiftUI applications.
 This included MVVM, Container pattern, Redux, MV pattern and Active Record Pattern.
 Apple has a sample SwiftData application called [Backyard Birds: Building an app with SwiftData and widgets](https://developer.apple.com/documentation/swiftui/backyard-birds-sample), which uses a variation of Active Record Pattern.

 I say variation of Active Record Pattern because Apple puts all the logic in their models but still uses the model context for persistence operations like save and delete.
-This technique also allows you to work with Xcode Previews for SwiftData applications since you can easily inject a model container for the previews.
+This technique allows you to work with Xcode Previews for SwiftData applications since you can easily inject a model container for the previews.
 I covered working with Xcode previews [earlier](#xcode-previews) in this article.

 Apple introduced ```@FetchRequest``` for Core Data and ```@Query``` for SwiftData.
 These property wrappers are optimized for working with SwiftUI framework.
 But sometimes in a quest to satisfy a certain architecture, we ignore SwiftUI built-in features and try to reinvent the wheel.
 I have seen a lot of developers ignoring the above mentioned property wrappers and manually implementing ```NSFetchedResultsController``` for their SwiftUI applications.
 I have done the same, I even have a video on it titled [Core Data MVVM in SwiftUI App Using NSFetchedResultsController](https://youtu.be/gGM_Qn3CUfQ).

 Ultimately, my efforts resulted in more lines of code, contributing to an increased burden and liability.
 The key takeaway from this experience is to embrace SwiftUI as it was intended, avoiding unnecessary complications.
 Remember that the simplest and most natural approach often yields the best results.

+### Testing

-### Syncing with iCloud
+### Syncing with iCloud (coming soon)

 ### SwiftData with UIKit